SESYNC-ci/maps-in-R-lesson/_slides/projections.md

 ~~~
 {:.output}

+Question
-Question: Why is the equal-area projection useful for a land cover dataset?
+: Why is the equal-area projection useful for a land cover dataset?

+Answer
-Answer: {:.fragment} Because each cell has the same area, the proportion of cells with a given land cover class is a good estimate of the fraction of total land area covered by that class
+: {:.fragment} Because each cell has the same area, the proportion of cells with a given land cover class is a good estimate of the fraction of total land area covered by that class

 <!--split-->